silvest/HEPfit/Doxygen/Usage.md

 // Create and object of the class ComputeObservables.
 ComputeObservables CO(ModelConf, DObs);

-// Vary the parameters that needs to be varied in the analysis.
+// Vary the parameters that need to be varied in the analysis.
 DPars["Mz"] = 91.1875;
 DPars["AlsMz"] = 0.1184;